 “There has been frequent talk in the public sphere about the need for a cohesive society and the humanitarian impact of Russia, especially in the border region of Latvia.
 It has also often been concluded that scarcity of financial resources and other short-term factors that are difficult to change are difficult to improve.
 However, our analytical review illustrates that even local governments that, within their capabilities, could be more active in strengthening the Latvian state, tend to do the opposite, promoting the interests of their neighbors rather than their own.
 There are plenty of illustrative examples of this in the review.
 I will mention one – during the main festival concert of Daugavpils City Festival, during period of 16 years the lead singer has always been from Russia”, says Ainars Lerhis, one of the authors of the review, chairman of the board of CEEPS.

 Recognizing the nature and interests of Russian foreign policy in Latvia, Daugavpils and Rezekne municipalities should be responsible for providing alternatives, especially in the cultural sphere, thus also engaging in the process of Latvian society integration rather than supporting divisive initiatives, the authors indicate.

-In a new analytical review, “Russia’s Cooperation with Latvian Municipalities: Examples of Daugavpils and Rezekne,” the authors continue and deepen the work of the CEEPS Study from year 2017 on Latvian Regions, analyzing in more detail how Russia and its federal entities interact with Latvia’s two cities of national importance – Rezekne and Daugavpils.
+In a new analytical review, “Russia’s Cooperation with Latvian Municipalities: Cases of Daugavpils and Rezekne,” the authors continue and deepen the work of the CEEPS Study from year 2017 on Latvian Regions, analyzing in more detail how Russia and its federal entities interact with Latvia’s two cities of national importance – Rezekne and Daugavpils.

 The analytical review is based on a wide range of information sources, including documents from Russian institutions, documents from Rezekne and Daugavpils municipalities, information from regional media and interviews with municipal officials and public activists in these cities.